Certora/CertoraProverSupplementary/Tutorials/Challenge/README.md

 [Borda.sol](Borda.sol) contains `BordaInterface` and a contract `Borda` implementing this interface.
 [Borda.spec](Borda.spec) contains rules to verify any given implementation this interface.

 To command to run the Certora Prover on contract Borda is given in [run.sh].
+Add the path to your local solidity compiler with `--solc path/to/solc`.

 The challenge is to introduce a bug or a malicious code to the `Borda` contract that the automated Certora prover does not detect with the given specification file [Borda.spec].
 Note that you can not change `BordaInterface`.
 Feel free to change `Borda` as you like and even add additional methods.